gabriel-briffe/MountainCircles/README.md

 ### Requirements to make this work so far:

 - In the main folder, there are already built C++ files: "compute" (for mac), and "compute.exe" (for windows)
-- comment/uncomment the proper lines:
+- comment/uncomment the proper lines in [config].yaml:
 ```
   #for mac:
   compute: ./compute